joelrajuthomas/DSC680/README.md

 # College Basketball Metrics
 We make a bar chart shows how many teams ended up in each postseason ranking category, giving us a sense of the distribution.
 A correlation heatmap reveals which features are most related to postseason success.
 A scatter plot compares predicted rankings with actual ones, visually checking our model's accuracy; and a bar chart highlights the importance of each feature in predicting rankings.

+# Visualizations and Explanations of Nintendo Switch Games
+I take a large excel of video games done by Nintendo Switch and provide cool visualization with explanations!